 A mobile-first website’s primary purpose is to provide a great user experience for all website visitors.
 Your website visitors must be able to explore your site to learn more about your product and brand.
 This is why it’s essential to optimize your website for usability.

-There are certain critical elements of a mobile-first website that need to be optimized for different screen sizes.
+There are critical elements of a mobile-first website that need to be optimized for different screen sizes.
 The text needs to be appropriate for the user’s screen size.
 Images must be correctly sized and optimized.
 Use interactive buttons instead of text links and simplify the browsing experience by using mobile-friendly image galleries with swipe gestures.

-A key aspect of mobile user-experience is your navigation menu.
+A key aspect of the mobile user-experience is your navigation menu.
 The standard top-level menu with dropdowns simply does not work well on mobile devices.
 If your desktop website has an extensive navigation menu, displaying it as it is will take up too much space on a mobile screen.
 Instead, you should hide the navigation links behind a hamburger menu button.

 5 – Optimize for Speed

 When it comes to mobile SEO and user experience, website page load speed is critical.
 Google has been using page load speed as a mobile ranking factor since 2018.
 Therefore, you must do everything you can to optimize your website for maximum page speed.
 Start by implementing the following techniques to the website performance:

 - Install a caching plugin: If your website is built with WordPress, you can use a plugin such as WP Super Cache to set up a caching system for your website.

 - Install a CDN: Setup a free CDN to deliver website content according to the geolocation of the visitors to speed up the website.

 - Optimize the images: Compress the images for mobile screens and use lazy-loading to deliver images without slowing page loading speed.

 - Switch to HTTPS: Consider installing an SSL certificate and move your website to the secure HTTPS protocol.
 It will not only secure your website — it will also improve loading speed.